ImY0mu/smmo-wiki-resources/en/activities-and-challenges/world-bosses.md

 Bosses can be attacked by players as long as the Boss has at least 5% health remaining, and the player must not be on 0HP.
 Using a `special attack` on a World Boss does not consume any `Energy Points`.
 You are still able to participate in killing a World Boss even if you have an ongoing [profession][1].

+> [!TIP]
+> Bind a food item to be able to heal without leaving the World Boss screen.

 ## God World Bosses

 1 God World Boss and 12 normal World Bosses are generated every week.
 A God World Boss gives you three times the rewards and three times the chance of recieving a celestial or exotic item drop.